sdhlyhb/sdhlyhb/README.md

 - 😄 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
 - 📍 Based in Atlanta, GA
-- 🔭 I’m currently working on a project using Typescript.
+- 🔭 I’m currently learning Typescript and react native.

 ---
 ### :space_invader: &nbsp;Recent Projects :